Worried University cancel Sheffield Wednesday fans’ forum

 Angry supporters have demanded manager Jos Luhukay be sacked, and Chansiri returns this week from several weeks in his homeland of Thailand to a club in turmoil.

-The Owls had originally moved the fans’ forum from Hillsborough to the bigger Octagon, but club officials were last night frantically searching for a new venue and considering putting the event back 24 hours to Friday night.
+The Owls had originally moved the fans’ forum from Hillsborough to the bigger Octagon, but club officials were frantically searching for a new venue on Sunday and considering putting the event back 24 hours to Friday night.

 A spokesperson from the University of Sheffield said: “In response to comments on social media the risk assessment for this event has been reviewed and updated with regards to stewarding and safety.